HaoGitCode/Fuzzy-Logic-on-IRIS-classification/README.md

     <tbody>
         <tr>
             <td rowspan=3> Setosa </td>
-            <td rowspan=1>If sepal length is small and sepal width is large and pedal length is low and pedal width is narrow</td>
+            <td>If sepal length is small and sepal width is large and pedal length is low and pedal width is narrow</td>
         </tr>
         <tr>
             <td>If sepal length is medium and sepal width is large and pedal length is low and pedal width is narrow</td>